High-Speed Design: Definitive Guide for Utilizing Altium Designer for Your Board Needs

 Selected signal path trace segments in Altium ’s

-There’s a lot to high speed design from eliminating crosstalk in your design to understanding what the best termination methods are to use.
-Checking characteristic impedance, data rates and return path in high-speed applications, or finding propagation delay and radiated emissions will be a breeze when your circuits are developed in a strong software.
+There’s a lot to high-speed design from eliminating crosstalk in your design to understanding what the best termination methods are to use.
+Checking characteristic impedance, data rates, and return path in high-speed applications, or finding propagation delay and radiated emissions will be a breeze when your circuits are developed in strong software.

 Fortunately, Altium can help you with all of this.
 Starting with signal integrity analysis in the schematic, through board layer stack creation and layer stackup management, to high-speed routing features, and all the way through the final manufacturing output files, Altium is the PCB design software that you need to get the job done right.